 PS Above is a photo I took recently on one of my family hikes… man were those worms long and creepy!

 This article was posted on Monday, September 26th, 2011 at 6:30 pm and is filed under American Kids Songs, British Children's Songs, Children's Songs, Countries & Cultures, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, The Worms Crawl In, The Worms Crawl Out, The Worms Crawl In, The Worms Crawl Out, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.